dbsxowls8187/TizenRT/apps/examples/helloxx/README.txt

     CONFIG_HAVE_CXXINITIALIZE -- Enable support for static constructors (may not be available on all platforms).

-  TinyAra configuration settings specific to this examp;le:
+  TinyAra configuration settings specific to this example:

     CONFIG_EXAMPLES_HELLOXX_NOSTACKCONST - Set if the system does not support construction of objects on the stack.